kaantuncer/kaantuncer/README.md

 ### Hi there 👋

 ## :boy: About me:
-- 🔭 I’m currently in my third year in Hacettepe University.
+- 🔭 I am currently working at Commencis as a Back-End engineer.
 - 💬 You can ask me anything.

 ## 🧰 Languages and Tools: